It started with a simple question: Why do lip balm tubes have to be made of plastic?

 And here’s the kicker: phthalates are everywhere—from PVC and packaging to the synthetic fragrance in your favorite lip balm.

-We launched the Plant Pod®, the world’s first 100% plastic-free lip balm tube, made from sustainable, home-compostable plant material like sugarcane.
+We launched the Plant Pod®, the world’s first 100% plastic-free lip balm tube, made from sustainable plant material like bamboo and tea leaves.
 Not only does it cut down on landfill waste, but it helps reduce your exposure to plastic-based toxins, too.
 No microplastics, no phthalates, and no synthetic fragrances—just good-for-you ingredients in better-for-the-planet packaging.

 Phthalates disrupt hormones.
 They’ve been linked to lower testosterone levels, reproductive issues, and even developmental problems in children.